 The group was ranked 18th by Financial Mail on its list of Top 20 Companies in South Africa in 2012 and 18th on the list of Top 200 Performing Companies.

-Lucky Star was named 2nd in the Tinned Food category and eighth in the Overall Favourite Brand category in the annual Sunday Times/TNS Top Brands Survey in 2012.
+Lucky Star was named 2nd in the Tinned Food category and 8th in the Overall Favourite Brand category in the annual Sunday Times/TNS Top Brands Survey in 2013 and 2012.

-Oceana has been included on the JSE's Socially Responsible Investment (SRI) Index for eight consecutive years.
+Oceana has been included on the JSE's Socially Responsible Investment (SRI) Index for ten consecutive years.

 In 2012, Oceana received its second Gold award for inclusion in the Carbon Disclosure Leadership Index.

-Oceana was accepted as a signatory to the United Nations Global Compact.
+Oceana became a signatory to the United Nations Global Compact in 2012.

-Oceana was invited to be a signatory to an international joint declaration on wild marine fisheries by the UK-based Prince's Charities International Sustainability Unit, which is spearheaded by heir to the British throne, His Royal Highness, Prince Charles.
+Oceana became a signatory to an international joint declaration on wild marine fisheries by the UK-based Prince's Charities International Sustainability Unit, which is spearheaded by heir to the British throne, His Royal Highness, Prince Charles.

 Oceana's hake business has received the Marine Stewardship Council’s Chain of Custody certification.